By avoiding the process of creating and staying in consumption mode, you’re denying the world your gifts.

 I don’t have a fancy one-size-fits-all formula for flipping the switch on consumption mode to “OFF.”
 What I do have is a ton of experience getting a lot of things done.
 Like, way more than most people.
 I’m not saying that to be cocky, I’m saying that because I’m proud that I’ve learned how to flip the creation mode switch to “ON.”

-Four steps you can take today to go from consumption mode to creation mode (the place where awesome stuff happens!)
+Five steps you can take today to go from consumption mode to creation mode (the place where awesome stuff happens!)

 Step #1 to getting out of consumption mode: Close your email inbox!